FCA's Jeep delay highlights challenges to a potential merger

-BRIEF-Marriott International sells 759-room Westin Maui Resort & Spa for about $317 mln

-* Marriott international sells the 759-room Westin Maui Resort & Spa and retains long-term management agreement

-DETROIT, June 26 Fiat Chrysler Automobiles NV's Jeep brand chief said Friday a redesign of its Grand Cherokee sport utility will be delayed by at least a year, intensifying the challenges Chief Executive Sergio Marchionne faces in his quest for a partner.
+DETROIT Fiat Chrysler Automobiles NV's (FCHA.MI) Jeep brand chief said Friday a redesign of its Grand Cherokee sport utility will be delayed by at least a year, intensifying the challenges Chief Executive Sergio Marchionne faces in his quest for a partner.

 Jeep brand chief Mike Manley confirmed FCA's decision to push back the launch of a redesigned Grand Cherokee to late 2018 or to 2019 from late 2017.
 That delay is one of at least a dozen current or new vehicles in North America reported by Reuters.